 It’s not quite as clear and crisp as the UHD-screen-sporting Aero models for office work but text is nonetheless sharp enough to read without squinting – even at small font sizes.

-As with its siblings, the twin, two-Watt speakers offer reasonable fidelity with bass and treble sounding decent.
+As with its sibling, the Aorus 17G’s twin, two-Watt speakers offer reasonable fidelity with bass and treble sounding decent.
 But, they lack volume and aren’t very punchy.

 Performance of the Gigabyte Aorus 17G YC